You have an amazing product and a website. You might even be blessed by word of mouth on social media. But why aren’t customers buying your product?

 There are a variety of ideas on how to .
 And you can keep tweaking it based on customer search queries.
 You're adding a ton of value by providing useful information quickly and clearly.

 Google recognizes that of how you approach website design.
 They quantitatively assess for their website ranking criteria.
-If you’re looking to improve your page experience, you need heat maps.
+If you’re looking to improve your landing page experience, you need Dynamic Heatmaps.

 The warmer the color, the more your customers interacted with that part of the web page.
 It's an easy way to read visitor behavior.
 You can use this data to make their experience seamless and enjoyable.